dennis-tra/nebula-crawler-reports/2023/calendar-week-3/ipfs/README.md

 - Number of visits `38,807,571`
   > Visiting a peer means dialing or connecting to it.
 Every time the crawler or monitoring process tries to dial or connect to a peer we consider this as _visiting_ it.
 Regardless of errors that may occur.
 - Number of unique peer IDs visited `219,378`
+- Number of unique peer IDs discovered in the DHT `219,302`
 - Number of unique IP addresses found `61,897`

 Timestamps are in UTC if not mentioned otherwise.